 Incorporating a humidifier into your bevy of home wellness tools will not only help with a dry, sore throat during the chilly winter months; humidifiers benefits are quite numerous.

-Some of the key benefits of regular humidifier use include: help with allergies, improved sleep, reduced cold and flu symptoms (stopping some viruses dead in their tracks), and re-hydrating dry, flaky skin.
+Some of the key benefits of regular humidifier use include: help with allergies, asthma, improved sleep, reduced cold and flu symptoms (stopping some viruses dead in their tracks), and re-hydrating dry, flaky skin.

 More than 50 million people suffer from allergies year around making it a very common ailment in the United States.
 If you are one of these 50 million people, you are in luck!